-When considering an arch support or orthotic insole device, go to a podiatrist to be evaluated, at a Foot Clinic not by a salesman at the Good Feet Store.
-A thorough bio-mechanical exam to evaluate specific joint motion and gait pattern as it pertains to the lower extremities, heel pain, your foot type, muscle strength, arch pain, heel spurs found, age, shoe gear and activity level will also help properly prescribe your arch supports or foot orthotics
+When considering an arch support or orthotic insole device, go to a podiatrist to be evaluated.
+Visit a Foot Clinic not a salesman at the Good Feet Store.
+Have a thorough bio-mechanical exam.
+Evaluate specific joint motion and gait pattern as it pertains to the lower extremities. ie. heel pain, your foot type, muscle strength, arch pain, heel spurs found, age, shoe gear and activity level will also help properly prescribe your arch supports or foot orthotics Pittsburgh!

 Benefits of Custom Orthotics